 Inflation

-The pandemic is one of the reasons inflation is looming.
-But, in truth, inflation is a common ebb and flow of our lives.
+According to the U.S. Chamber of Commerce‡, inflation is a top concern for 54% of small business owners.
 When considering inflation in your business budget, conduct a spending and expense review to see how much you are paying for goods and services.
 Are there sensible ways to reduce costs?
-If yes, plan to implement those cost reductions throughout the year, and factor those into your expense predictions.
-Be sure to keep an eye on shipping and material costs as I mentioned above, and closely analyze every non-essential dollar coming out of your bottom line.
+If yes, plan to implement those cost reductions throughout the year, and factor those into your expense projections.
+Be sure to keep an eye on shipping and material costs, and closely analyze every non-essential dollar coming out of your bottom line.

 Now is also a great time to ensure you are optimizing processes and embracing technology to further reduce costs without losing the value of your good or service.
 Review your accounts receivable and payable processes and make a plan to transition to digital wherever possible.